carbon-language/carbon-lang/llvm/docs/ORCv2.rst

 ..
 [1] Formats/architectures vary in terms of supported features.
 MachO and
        ELF tend to have better support than COFF.
 Patches very welcome!

+..
+[2] The ``LazyEmittingLayer``, ``RemoteObjectClientLayer`` and
+       ``RemoteObjectServerLayer`` do not have counterparts in the new system.
+In the case of ``LazyEmittingLayer`` it was simply no longer
+       needed: in ORCv2, deferring compilation until symbols are looked up is the default.
+The removal of ``RemoteObjectClientLayer`` and ``RemoteObjectServerLayer`` means that JIT stacks can no longer be split across processes, however this functionality appears not to have been used.

+..
+[3] Sharing ThreadSafeModules in a concurrent compilation can be dangerous:
+       if interdependent modules are loaded on the same context, but compiled on different threads a deadlock may occur (with each compile waiting for the other(s) to complete, and the other(s) unable to proceed because the context is locked).

+..
+[4] Mostly.
+Weak definitions are handled correctly within dylibs, but if
+       multiple dylibs provide a weak definition of a symbol each will end up with its own definition (similar to how weak symbols in Windows DLLs behave).
+This will be fixed in the future.